lejogs/lejogs.github.io/_posts/2014-04-01-Olympains.md

 So, Box Hill could only be described as bike porn.
-Pretty much all of London?s top-notch, shiny, new bikes were out in force.
+Pretty much all of London's top-notch, shiny, new bikes were out in force.
 We felt entirely inadequate - me with a 'proud' lycra clad beer belly that's taken a few years of doing f*ck all to produce, Rich in sweatshirt material shorts and a Primani t-shirt, 'fashion-ripped' to perfection.
 We were also the only people that had stopped before the climb to sink a couple of pints and eat some chips and deep-fried whitebait.